lizmcarey/blog-v1/src/content/blog/2024-12-23-KaleSalad.md

   - salad
   - side
 description:
-  Kale salad that's perfect as a side dish or a satisfying main entree
+  A kale salad that's perfect as a side dish or a satisfying main entree
 ---

 Often times salads are served as an afterthought.